vadorovsky/zig-cc-wrappers/README.md

 If you need to use a specific Zig binary, just adjust your `PATH` so that `zig` resolves to the desired executable before invoking the wrappers.

+## Releases

+GitHub releases automatically publish tarballs containing both wrappers built
+for:

+- `zig-cc-wrappers-aarch64-linux-musl.tar.gz`
+- `zig-cc-wrappers-riscv64-linux-musl.tar.gz`
+- `zig-cc-wrappers-x86_64-linux-musl.tar.gz`

+Download the archive matching your target, extract, and place the files on your `PATH` if you prefer not to build them yourself.